 It is the core business – sales of network equipment – which failed during the quarter.
 The tough economic climate means that operators, especially outside the industrialized countries, has been difficult to borrow money for investment.
 Interestingly, the climate seems to beat harder to older technologies such as GSM.
 Ericsson points out that the decrease of GSM sales have not offset by growth in mobile broadband.

-On the other hand, have seen over the first nine months, Ericsson has actually managed to increase its sales of network equipment with a few percent.
-And service element goes from strength to strength, it grew by 9 percent during the past quarter and has so far this year has grown by a total of 21 percent.
+On the other hand, have seen over the first nine months, Ericsson has actually managed to increase its sales of network equipment with few percent.
+And service element goes from strength to strength, it grew by 9 percent during the past quarter and has so far this year has grown by total of 21 percent.
 Service component is almost half the size of the network part – last quarter, Ericsson sold 13 billion for services and network equipment to 30 billion.

 The third business area, cherished Multimedia, seems to be difficult to lift.
 Sales last quarter of 3.4 billion is on the same level as last year and have only moved marginally during the year.